Manila sound: Resurgence

 In 2005, the Filipino funk band Kala appeared in the music scene with its retro-sounding first single, "Jeepney", which became a hit.
 According to the Philippine Inquirer, the band revived and redefined the Manila sound genre through their funk-rock-hip music.
 Rene Garcia (co-founder of the band Hotdog) praised Kala by "carrying out the funky groove of the 1970s with the sounds of today".
 The band also took part in the tribute album, Hopia Mani Popcorn.
 Kala's funky cover version of VST and Co.'s "Rock Baby Rock" became a hit.

-The resurgence, rediscovery, and remodeling of the Manila sound is a boost to the Philippine music industry.
+The following year, the Apo Hiking Society relaunched their retro hits in a double-CD package, coupled with reinterpretations of each by Manila's young alternative bands.
+Riding on the appeal of this revival, The Best of Manila Sound: Hopia Mani Popcorn was released the same year, featuring interpretations of a number of classic Manila sound hits.
+The Best of Manila Sound: Hopia Mani Popcorn 2 followed in 2008.